 My mum and me, Dad and lad cooking etc. during and after school family groups to build community cohesion and strengthen bonds.
-Coffee afternoons and drop ins with Pastoral Manager and profes- sionals Covid catch up be- spoke interventions for children with men- tal health difficulties due to the pandemic Measuring the impact of support for families through evaluation of support packages, at- tendance registers, monitoring appearance of children, pupil voice regarding well-being, improved behaviour of pupils, no exclusions for this group of children.
-Patrick Fenwick Deputy Headteacher and Deputy Safeguarding Iead Parents engage really well with the support that school offer from informal coffee afternoons to more formal interventions such as My Mum and Me, Me 2, Parenting Anxious children etc. -- -- --- --- --
+Coffee afternoons and drop ins with Pastoral Manager and profes- sionals Measuring the impact of support for families through evaluation of support packages, at- tendance registers, monitoring appearance of children, pupil voice regarding well-being, improved behaviour of pupils, no exclusions for this group of children.
+Amy Davie Deputy Headteach and Deput Safeguard lead with the support that school er offer from informal coffee afternoons to more formal --- -- --